jorisparet/partycls/paper/paper.md

 By grouping the particles according to the similarity of their local structure, these methods avoid the profileration of distinct structural signatures that affects conventional methods, like Voronoi-based analysis [@tanemura_geometrical_1977] or common neighbor analysis (CNA) [@honeycutt_molecular_1987], as well as topological classification approaches [@malins_identification_2013;@Lazar_Han_Srolovitz_2015].

 With the present code, we aim to provide a coherent numerical framework for unsupervised learning of structural and dynamical features of condensed matter systems.
-To the best of our knowledge, there is currently no publicly available code that group all the necessary tools needed for this kind of analysis.
+To the best of our knowledge, there is currently no publicly available code that provides and integrates all the necessary tools needed for this kind of analysis.
 Through a variety of structural descriptors, dimensionality reduction methods, clustering algorithms and filtering options, partycls makes it possible to discover the key structural features of a system and to assess the robustness of the results.
 The code has already been used in the context of a recent publication [@paret_assessing_2020] and can be easily extended.
 In particular, future versions will implement clustering in space *and* time, to learn about the dynamics of the system as well.